nyanp/nyaggle/README.md

 ```

 ### Model Validation
-`cross_validate()` provides handy API to calculate K-fold CV, Out-of-Fold prediction and test prediction at one time.
+`cross_validate()` is a handy API to calculate K-fold CV, Out-of-Fold prediction and test prediction at one time.
 You can pass LGBMClassifier/LGBMRegressor and any other sklearn models.

 ```python